danielchristianschroeter/vscode-git-tag-release-tracker/README.md

 This extension contributes the following commands:

-- `Git Tag Release Tracker: Refresh Branch Build Status`: Manually refresh the build status for the current branch.
+- `Git Tag Release Tracker: Refresh Branch Build Status`: Manually force refresh the build status for the current branch.
+- `Git Tag Release Tracker: Show Logs`: Open the extension's log output channel.

-You can access this command through the Command Palette (Ctrl+Shift+P or Cmd+Shift+P on macOS) by typing "Git Tag Release Tracker".
+You can access these commands through the Command Palette (Ctrl+Shift+P or Cmd+Shift+P on macOS) by typing "Git Tag Release Tracker".

 ## Semantic Versioning